GIS-S-mart/Benchmark-7_Model-Based-Architecture-Design-Synthesis/README.md

 > *\- Type of research (does the benchmark intend to be qualitative and/or quantitative)*

 - **Disciplines**: This scientific benchmark mainly concerns engineering design, systems engineering, and product lifecycle management communities.
-- **Goal**: This scientific benchmark aims to collect and compare competing or complementary contributions claiming to improve the model-based architecture design synthesis process.
-In this benchmark, Model-Based Architecture Design Synthesis (MBADS) is a computer-based automatic problem-solving process to generate preliminary design solutions that are correct by construction.
+- **Goal**: This scientific benchmark aims to collect and compare competing or complementary contributions that claim to enhance the model-based architecture design synthesis process.
+In this benchmark, Model-Based Architecture Design Synthesis (MBADS) is a computer-based automatic problem-solving process designed to generate preliminary design solutions that are correct by construction.

 ## Glossary

 > [!NOTE]
 >
-> *The glossary aims to clearly define keywords and consistently use them in the benchmark documentation so the community members can communicate more effectively.
-Contributors should reuse existing keywords and definitions from standards and not invent new ones, unless they have a very specific concept that requires the introduction of a new keyword and definition.*
+> *The the glossary aims to clearly define keywords and use them consistently in the benchmark documentation, enabling community members to communicate more effectively.
+Contributors should reuse existing keywords and definitions from standards rather than inventing new ones, unless they have a very specific concept that necessitates the introduction of a new keyword definition.*

 > [!TIP]
 >